TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Differentiation/approximating_functions.md

 These polynomials are named after the mathematician [Brook Taylor (1685-1731)](https://en.wikipedia.org/wiki/Brook_Taylor), who introduced them in 1715.

-Using the summation sign notation, Equation {eq}`Eq:TaylorPolynomials:Tn` can be written as follows:
+Using the summation sign notation, Equation {eq}`Eq:ApproximatingFunctions:Tn` can be written as follows:

 $$
 T_n(x)=\sum_{k=0}^n \frac{f^{(k)}(a)}{k!}(x-a)^k.